 In contrast, direct-to-consumer genetic tests are tests that can be purchased directly by people without a doctor's order.
 They are often advertised as a way to learn about your ancestry, genetic traits, or health risks directly from your DNA.
-Individuals choose what test they want performed, and collect and send their own samples to the testing company.
-The testing company analyzes the samples, and once the test is complete the results are sent directly to the individual.
+Individuals choose what test they want, and collect and send their own samples to the testing company.
+Results are sent directly to the individual.
 With direct-to-consumer genetic tests, the individual pays for all of the cost of the test.